AdobeDocs/campaign.en/help/v8/start/delivery-best-practices.md

 The unsubscription link is essential.
 It must be visible and valid, and the form must be functional.
 By default, when the message is analyzed, a built-in **[!UICONTROL Unsubscription link approval]** [typology rule](../../automation/campaign-opt/control-rules.md) checks whether an opt-out link has been included and generates a warning if it is missing.

+Learn how to insert an opt-out link [in this section](../send/personalization-blocks.md).

++++ **Apply this best practice**

-**Tip**: Because human error is always possible, check that the opt-out link works correctly before each time you send.
+Because human error is always possible, check that the opt-out link works correctly before each time you send.
 For example, when sending the proof, make sure the link is valid, that the form is on-line, and that the `No longer contact this recipient `field is changed to `Yes`.

-Learn how to insert an opt-out link [in this section](../send/personalization-blocks.md).
++++

 ### Email size

 To avoid performance or deliverability issues, the recommended maximum size of an email is about **35KB**.
 To check the message size, browse the **[!UICONTROL Preview]** tab and choose a test profile.
 Once generated, the message size is displayed in the top right corner.

-To keep your email under the limit, consider the following:
++++ **Read out few best practices**

 * Remove redundant or unused styles